StephenFang/Scalable-Data-Analytics/README.md

     Hint: Take a look at the output of the demonstration.
 What values do we want these columns to have?
  2. How many contributions by individuals has each front-runner's principal campaign committee received?
-    Hint: Which table might you want to join on?
+    Hint: Which table might we want to join on?
 Do _not_ filter by ENTITY_TP.
  3. How much in total has each front-runner's principal campaign committee received from the contributions in Q2?
  4. What are the committees that are linked to each of the front-runners?
     Hint: How many tables will we need for this?